 38.3.5.3 Process: The impartial arbitrator shall be selected from the California State Mediation and Conciliation Services (CSMCS) unless another party is mutually agreed upon.
 CSMCS will provide a list of five (5) arbitrators.
 The City and the Union will alternately strike a name until one remains.
 The remaining name will be the arbitrator.

-An impartial arbitrator shall be selected on a rotating basis within ninety (90) days using the list below.
+An impartial arbitrator shall be selected on a rotating basis from a list of arbitrators to be agreed upon by the parties within ninety (90) days following adoption of this Agreement, which shall be appended to this Agreement, provided however that any request for arbitration arising prior to agreement between the parties on the list of arbitrators shall be processed in accordance with Section 38.3.5.3 of the predecessor 2021-2024 MOU.

-The Union offers this list and the City can pick any five arbitrators from this list.

-John LaRocco

-Paul Roose

-Cheryl Stevens

-Katherine Thomson

-David Weinberg

-Claude Ames

-Fred Butler

-David Handsher

-Najeeb Khoury

-Yuval Miller

-Joel Schaffer

-Greg Lim

 The first arbitration shall utilize the first arbitrator on the list and each arbitrator will be used in succession until each arbitrator on the list has been utilized, at which point the next arbitration will be heard by the first arbitrator on the list.